-Social workers shall function in accordance with the values, ethics, and standards of the profession, recognizing how personal and professional values may conflict with or accommodate the needs of diverse clients.
+Social workers shall function in accordance with the values, ethics, and standards of the NASW (2008) Code of Ethics.
+Cultural competence requires self-awareness, cultural

 A major characteristic of a profession is its ability to establish ethical standards to help professionals identify ethical issues in practice and to guide them in determining what is ethically acceptable and unacceptable behavior (Reamer, 1998).
-Social work has developed a comprehensive set of ethical standards embodied in the NASW Code of Ethics that "address a wide range of issues, including, for example, social workers' handling of confidential information, sexual contact between social workers and their clients, conflicts of interest, supervision, education and training, and social and political action" (Reamer, 1998, p.
-2).

-The Code includes a mission statement, which sets forth several key elements in social work practice, mainly the social workers' commitment to enhancing human well-being and helping meet basic human needs of all people; client empowerment; service to people who are vulnerable and oppressed; focus on individual well-being in a social context; promotion of social justice and social change; and sensitivity to cultural and ethnic diversity.
-Social workers clearly have an ethical responsibility to be culturally competent practitioners.
+The NASW (2008) Code of Ethics speaks directly to cultural competence in section 1.05, Cultural Competence and Social Diversity.
+The Code of Ethics includes a mission statement, which sets forth several key elements in social work practice, mainly the social workers' commitment to enhancing human well-being and helping meet basic human needs of all people; client empowerment; service to people who are vulnerable and oppressed; focus on individual well-being in a social context; promotion of social justice and social change; and sensitivity to cultural and ethnic diversity.
+Social workers clearly have an ethical responsibility to be culturally competent.
+The NASW (2008) Code of Ethics also identifies service, social justice, dignity and worth of the person, the importance of human relationships, integrity, and competence-all values that provide a foundation for culturally competent practice.